kube-green/kube-green.github.io/docs/lifecycle.md

 # How it works

 The use of `kube-green` is very simple.
-Once installed on the cluster, configure the desired CRD to make it works.
+Once installed on the cluster, configure the desired CRD to make it work.
 The CRD used by `kube-green` is called **SleepInfo**.
 In this configuration, it is possible to configure the sleep and wake up time for the namespace.

 An example of configuration is: